Jacques Seligmann & Company: A family affair

 Jacques Seligmann & Co. was founded in Paris, France in 1880 by Jacques Seligmann (1858–1923), a German émigré who arrived in France in 1874 and became a French citizen.
 The small gallery, located on the Rue du Sommerard quickly became successful and in 1900 moved to a better location: Galerie Seligmann, on the Place Vendôme.
 Jacques' two brothers, Simon and Arnold, joined the gallery during this time, Simon as accountant and Arnold handling correspondence with clients.
 Jacques remained manager and handled all purchases.
 The demand of the American market led the gallery to open a New York office at 7 West 36th St in 1904.
 In 1909 Seligmann bought the Palais de Sagan in Paris, which served as the showcase venue for large exhibitions and client visits.
 Early notable clientele included Edmond James de Rothschild, the Stroganov family, Philip Sassoon, Benjamin Altman, William Randolph Hearst, J. P. Morgan, Henry Walters, and Joseph Widener.

 A family quarrel erupted in 1912 and a lawsuit split the company: Arnold retained the Place Vendôme venue and changed the name to Arnold Seligmann & Co. and Jacques moved his headquarters to the Palais de Sagan and opened a new space at 17 Place Vendôme.
-Shortly thereafter Jacques' Place Vendôme space moved to 9 Rue de la Paix and the New York office move to a larger space at 705 Fifth Avenue.
+Shortly thereafter Jacques' Place Vendôme space moved to 9 Rue de la Paix and the New York office moved to a larger space at 705 Fifth Avenue.
 As one family member left, another joined Jacques Seligmann & Co., Germain Seligman, Jacques' son (the second n being dropped from his name when he became an American citizen).
 Germain learned skills in customer service and sales, accompanying his father on purchase trips.
-In 1910 he went to St. Petersburg, Russia to investigate the selling of the Swenigorodskoi enamels.
+In 1910 he went to Saint Petersburg to investigate the selling of the Swenigorodskoi enamels.
 Germain left the gallery in 1914 to fight for the French army in World War I and returned to rejoin the family company as a partner in 1920.
 Upon his father's death in 1923, Germain became president of the company.